Natural World Heritage

 International recognition of around 3,500,000 km2 (more than the size of India) in over 250 sites across more than 95 countries, representing over 95% and 20% of the World Heritage List in terms of surface and numbers, respectively

 Natural World Heritage sites account for around 8% of the total surface covered by all 245,000+ terrestrial and marine protected areas worldwide.
-Yet they are under increasing pressure from invasive species, the negative impacts of tourism and climate change
+Yet they are under increasing pressure from climate change, invasive species and the negative impacts of tourism

 To pursue long-term conservation of biodiversity and sustainable development through the fullest and broadest application of the World Heritage Convention by all relevant stakeholders, from site level individuals to global organizations.